jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab8_Architectural Wizard and IP Catalog.md

 endmodule
 ```

-And we can run Simulation to check the code by clicking the Run Simulation under the SIMULATION and choose the first Run Behavioral Simulation.
+We can run a Simulation to check the code by clicking the Run Simulation under the SIMULATION and choosing the first Run Behavioral Simulation.
 We need to change the simulation time to 500ms.

 <div align=center><img src="imgs/v2/38.png" alt="drawing" width="900"/></div>